LiBuchauer/libuchauer.github.io/index.md

 ### Welcome!

 <img style="width:7em" src="images/foto_2020_C.jpg" align="right">
-I am a Computational Biologist at [immunai](https://www.immunai.com/) in Tel Aviv.
-Previously, I was a postdoctoral research fellow at the Weizmann Institute of Science and, before that, a PhD student at the German Cancer Research Center.
+I am professor of Systems Biology of Infectious Diseases at the Department of Infectious Diseases and Intensive Care at Charité - University Medicine, Berlin.
+Previously, I worked as a Senior Computational Biologist and Project Team Lead at [immunai](https://www.immunai.com/) in Tel Aviv.
+Before that, I was a postdoctoral research fellow at the Weizmann Institute of Science and a PhD student at the German Cancer Research Center.

-As a computational biologist with a background in physics, I develop computational methods for omics data, analyse such data, and build mathematical models of biological systems.
+As a computational biologist with a background in physics, I develop computational methods for omics data, analyse such data, and build mathematical models of biological systems with a focus on the immune system.

-You can contact me via [email](mailto:buchauer@posteo.de) or [twitter](http://twitter.com/libuchauer).
+You can contact me via [email](mailto:buchauer@charite.de) or [twitter](http://twitter.com/libuchauer).

+### Open positions in my lab
+Several PhD positions as well opportunities for master's theses and lab rotation projects will open in my lab soon (summer/autumn 2023).
+If you are interested, I invite you to check out the [lab](https://libuchauer.github.io/lab/) page and get in touch as soon as possible.

 ### cellanneal
 <img style="width:5em" src="images/logo.png" align="right">